 Recently I had my first one night stand.
 It happened with a guy at a club and it happened very fast without us getting to know each other too much first.
 The problem is, the next day I felt extremely sad and depressed.
 I felt like I've been used and felt cheap.
 I was also sad that he didn't ask me for my phone number even though I wasn't interested in him.
 I felt unattractive and worthless.
 Is it normal to feel this way?
 Do guys ever feel this way too?
 How can I get over this post-one-night-stand depression?

-Self-reflection is key to sorting out your emotions.
-Asking yourself some important questions can help you move forward.
-For example, what kind of relationship would you like to have with romantic partners?
-What role do you think casual sex will play for you in the future?
-These questions may help you better understand the pros and cons of different sexual situations you may encounter in the future.
-In the meantime, if you’re feeling down and out, keep your chin up!
-There are various ways to cope with your feelings.
-You may want to:
+Self-reflection may be key to sorting out your emotions.
+Consider asking yourself some questions that can help you move forward.
+For example, what kind of relationship would you like to have with sexual partners?
+What role, if any, do you think "one night stands" could play for you in the future?
+These questions may help you better understand the pros and cons of different sexual situations you may encounter.
+In the meantime, if you’re feeling down and out, there are a variety of ways to cope with your feelings and practice some self-care, including:

 - Boost your morale by writing down a list of your strengths.
 What do you absolutely love about yourself?
 Reading over this list can help remind you of what makes you so fantastic.

 - Pump up your energy level by engaging in physical activity.
-This is a great way to stay in shape and feel energized.
+This is a great way to boost feel good hormones and feel energized.

 - Revisit your favorite hobby, such as playing a musical instrument, cooking, or reading a book.
-Find an activity that makes you happy, and enjoy!
+Find an activity that makes you happy and that you enjoy!

 - Catch up on your rest and relaxation.
-Practicing mediation, yoga, and/or tai chi may help you achieve mental peace and wellbeing.
+Consider practicing meditation, yoga, or tai chi as they could help you achieve mental peace and well-being.

 - Talk it out.
-Try speaking with a trusted friend, family member, or professional counselor.
-Columbia students can make an appointment to speak with a professional counselor at Counseling and Psychological Services online, or by calling x4-2878.
+Try speaking with a trusted friend, family member, or a mental health professional.